BACK

 1. Oklahoma City

 As previously mentioned, Oklahoma City, OK is the capital of Oklahoma.
-It’s also the most populous city in the state with around 700,00 people living there.
+It’s also the most populous city in the state with around 700,000 people living there in 2026.

 The housing market is fairly competitive in this city.
-Oklahoma City home prices have a median sale price that reflects the market’s competitiveness, and homes spend an average of 22 days on the market.
-The number of homes sold dropped almost 4% year-over-year, per Redfin, but the DOM is 22 days.
-This low DOM means that homes go off the market rather quickly.
-Part of the reason for this speed, though, could be the increased price drops in the area by sellers (36.3% of homes had price drops in May 2024).
+Oklahoma City home prices have a median sale price that reflects the market's competitiveness, and homes spend an average of 42 days on the market.
+The number of homes sold barely dropped year-over-year, per Redfin.
+This low DOM means that homes go off the market rather quickly and will likely continue to do so as the Spring months in 2026 approach.

 2. Tulsa

 Tulsa is the second most populated city in Oklahoma behind Oklahoma City.
-When compared to nearby cities, Tulsa’s housing market shows a lower median sale price and higher competitiveness.
-The housing market here is quite competitive.
-With a DOM of 15 days, homes move extremely fast here.
+When compared to nearby cities, Tulsa's housing market shows a growing median sale price, up 10.9% from 2024, and higher overall competitiveness.
+With a DOM of 29 days, homes move extremely fast here, even in the Winter months.
 That’s well below the national average and below what one would see in many comparable cities around the country.
-Tulsa, like the capital, saw almost 40% of homes with price drops in May 2024, so that could be a factor here as well.

 Economic Factors Impacting the Oklahoma Housing Market